sindhuparusha225/xai-cultural-heritage-prediction/README.md

 See detailed results in: `output/results.csv`

 ## Contribution
-- Worked on model development, training, and evaluation
+- Developed and trained machine learning models (XGBoost)
-- Implemented XAI techniques using SHAP and LIME
+- Implemented explainability techniques using SHAP and LIME
+- Performed data preprocessing and feature engineering